 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-”Botnets” are networks of private computers that have been infected with malicious code, which are then controlled remotely as a group, typically without the computer owners even being aware of this.
+A “Botnet” is a network of private computers that have been infected with malicious scripts or software code, which are then controlled remotely as a group, often without the computer owners’ knowledge or awareness.

-Botnets are normally used used to send out mass spam emails from computers of compromised user accounts.
+Botnets are often used to blast out mass spam emails from the infected computers of compromised user accounts.

-The screenshot below was taken from an online security monitoring site showing the locations of the command centers of ZeuS – a botnet that has been actively infecting computer networks all around the world since 2009 …
+The screenshot below was taken from an online security monitoring site showing the locations of the command centers of a botnet that has been actively compromising computer networks all around the world since 2009 called “Zeus” …

-(ZeuS is a botnet that has been actively compromising computer networks all around the globe since 2009.
+(ZeuS is a botnet that has been actively compromising computer networks all around the world since 2009.
 Screenshot: SecureList.com)

-These botnet attacks on WordPress are well organized and highly distributed.
-Over 90,000 IP addresses were identified by several hosting companies in the initial attack, when the web was flooded with millions of attempts to force their way into WordPress users admin areas.
-The attack then continued, with over 30,000 WordPress sites and blogs being hacked each day.
+The ongoing botnet attacks are highly distributed and well organized.
+Over 90,000 IP addresses were identified by several webhosting companies in the initial attack alone, when millions of attempts to force their way into WordPress user administration areas took place.
+The worldwide brute-force attacks continued after this, with over 30,000 WordPress blogs being hacked every day.

-News of this large-scale brute force botnet attack was reported by all of the major webhosting companiesand leading technology publications, such as Forbes, TechNews Daily, PC Magazine, Tech Crunch, BBC News, and even on the official website of the US Department of Homeland Security …
+News of this mass brute force botnet attack was widely reported in all the major webhosting companiesand leading technology media publications, such as Forbes, TechNews Daily, BBC News, PC Magazine, Tech Crunch, and even on the official website of the US Department of Homeland Security …

 Does This Mean We Shouldn’t Use WordPress Anymore?

-No. In fact, there are lots of good reasons why you should choose WordPress if you are concerned about the security of your website.
+No. In fact, there are lots of very good reasons why you should use WordPress if you are concerned about the security of your web presence.

-To understand what makes WordPress a very secure platform for websites, see this article: Is WordPress A Secure Platform For Websites?
+We explain what makes WordPress a very secure web platform in this article: How Secure Is WordPress?

-It’s important to note that, in the case of April 2013 large-scale brute-force attack described above, was no specific vulnerability in WordPress being exploited (the same script was also attacking sites built using other applications like Joomla).
+It’s important to note that, in the case of the mass brute-force botnet attack described above, there was no WordPress vulnerability being exploited (the same script was also targeting sites built using other applications like Joomla).

-Mike Little, the co-founder of WordPress, said this about the brute-force attacks:
+Mike Little, one of the co-founders of WordPress with Matt Mullenweg, said this about the botnet attacks:

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.